 The term "development" is often associated with growth and maturation, as the three are closely related.
-Growth and development are "changes toward higher and better stages."

-Growth pertains more to physical aspects, indicating quantitative changes or additions, such as increases in size or height.
-On the other hand, development is related to mental or spiritual aspects, focusing on quality, which involves enhancing and refining functions.
-According to Isnainia & Na'imah (2020:197), several elements influence a child's development, including personality, social morality, language, and religious awareness.
+Essentially, growth and development are "changes toward higher and better stages."
+Growth is more related to physical or bodily aspects, indicating quantitative changes or additions, such as increases in size or height.
+Development, on the other hand, is related to mental or spiritual aspects, focusing on quality, which involves the enhancement and refinement of functions.
+According to Solicha and Na'imah (2020, p.
+197), several aspects influence a child's development, including personality, social morality, language, and religious awareness.

-In modern educational concepts, experts pay attention to the overall development of a child's personality, including physical, emotional, social, and intellectual aspects.
-Children are evaluated based on scholarly achievement and comprehensively in all aspects of their personality.
+In modern educational concepts, educational experts pay attention to the overall development of a child's personality, including physical, emotional, social, and intellectual aspects.
+Children are not only evaluated based on intellectual achievement but also comprehensively in all aspects of their personality.
 Children learn not only with their "heads" but also with their "hearts."
-Teachers should not see themselves merely as "instructors" delivering lesson material, but also as "educators" striving to develop the child's potential to become a complete human being.
+Teachers should not see themselves merely as "instructors" delivering lesson material, but also as "educators" striving to develop all of the child's potential to become a complete human being.

-Since the primary goal of education is to guide so that children's growth and development can proceed naturally and optimally, an educator, according to Susanto (2012), must possess knowledge of the fundamental laws of human psychological development, which are as follows:
+Since the main goal of education is to guide so that children's growth and development can proceed naturally and optimally, an educator, according to Ahmadi, must possess knowledge of the basic laws of human psychological development, which are as follows:

 - 1. Every child has a unique personality.
 This uniqueness is shaped by three factors: a.
-Heredity: Children inherit traits from both parents, forming specific potentials.
+Heredity: Children inherit certain traits from both parents, which form certain potentials.
 These potentials are difficult to change, even through education and experience.
-Heredity is crucial in physical growth, mental development, and personality; b.
-Environment: When they are in their mother's womb, humans are influenced by their environment, including the internal, physical, social, cultural, and spiritual environment; c.
-Self: This factor is often overlooked when understanding child development.
+Heredity plays a crucial role in physical growth, mental development, and personality; b.
+Environment: From the time they are in their mother's womb, humans are influenced by their environment, including the internal, physical, social, cultural, and spiritual environment; c.
+Self: This factor is often overlooked in understanding child development.
 It includes feelings, efforts, thoughts, views, judgments, beliefs, attitudes, and perceptions, which influence daily actions. - 2.
 Every child has different levels of intelligence.
 These differences arise due to variations in personality, intelligence, or other factors.
-Intelligence is one of the main factors determining a student's success or failure in learning at school.
+Intelligence is one of the main factors that determine a student's success or failure in learning at school.
 Students with low or below-average intelligence levels find it difficult to achieve high academic performance.
 However, there is no guarantee that someone with high intelligence will automatically succeed in school.